-Loans below Market Rates
+➤ Loans below Market Rates

-During 2019/20 the Council granted Decent Homes Standard loans to 5 private owner occupiers totalling £24,661.85 and did not grant any Disabled Facilities loans to private owner occupiers.
+During 2020/21 the Council granted Decent Homes Standard loans to 3 private owner occupiers totalling £8,442 and granted Disabled Facilities loans to 2 private owner occupiers totalling £101,675.
 The Council is due to have the loans repaid when the properties are sold in the future.
 Given the uncertainty of future timescales, these loans have been fully funded through the Council's capital programme.
 Any funds recovered in the future will therefore be a windfall to the Council.